yohasebe/openai-chat-api-workflow/README.md

 - OpenAI [API key](https://openai.com/api/)
 - [Pandoc](https://pandoc.org/): See below for installation instructions

-To start using this workflow, you must set the environment variable `apikey`, which you can get by creating an [OpeAI account](https://openai.com/api/).
+To start using this workflow, you must set the environment variable `apikey`, which you can get by creating an [OpenAI account](https://openai.com/api/).
 See also the [Configuration](#configuration) section below.

 You will also need to install the `pandoc` command.
 This will allow this workflow to convert the Markdown response from OpenAI to HTML and display the result in your default web browser with syntax highlighting enabled (especially useful when using this workflow to generate program code).